antonioribeiro/tddd/README.md

 * Enable/disable a test.
 Once disabled if the watcher catches a change in resources, that test will not fire.
 * Real time test state: "idle", "running", "queued", "ok" and "failed".
 * "Show" button, to display the error log of failed tests.
-* Highly configurable, watch anything & test everything!
+* Highly configurable, watch anything and test everything!

 ### Videos